itmat/pade/doc/getting_started.rst

 If you have more than one variable in the full model, you may specify a reduced model, which must be a subset of the variables in the full model.
-The null hypothesis tested by PaGE is that the variables in the reduced model describe the data as well as the variables in the full model.
+The null hypothesis tested by Pade is that the variables in the reduced model describe the data as well as the variables in the full model.

 ..
 NOTE::